marketing-factory/node-autoupdater/README.md

 - git
 - npm >= 7.x
-- Configure git user and email
+- Configured git user and email

 Note that this package provides a docker image containing the CLI and everything it needs (see below).